Mobiuus/blahg-blog/src/pages/about.md

 <p class="my-text">
-    👋 I’m Valentin, a M2 student in finance at Skema BS.
-    Currently on academic exchange in Brazil
+    👋 I’m Valentin, a M2 student in finance at Skema BS Currently on academic exchange in Brazil
     Democratizing sustainable finance with <a href="https://www.reboot-asso.com/">re.boot</a>
-    Interested in healthcare, finance and climate related topics.
+    Interested in healthtech, finance & climate topics
 </p>

 <style>